cfdesign/Udacity-p5-Feed-Reader-Testing/README.md

+# How to run

+*Clone or download all files in this project repository *Within the directory 'frontend-nanodegree-feedreader' load index.html in a web browser All other required files will load automatically from index.html *Once loaded Jasmine will spec test the application *Results from the spec test will appear at the footer/towards the bottom of the page *Inidividual tests can also be re-run by selecting them

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
+In this project I was given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+That's where I come in.

 ## Why this Project?